krissvv/react-better-html/documentation/docs/getting-started/configuration.md

 ### Theme

-the default colors used in the library are
+the default colors used in the library are:

 -  textPrimary - <HighlightedText color="#111111">#111111</HighlightedText>
 -  textSecondary - <HighlightedText color="#777777">#777777</HighlightedText>